bifrost-platform/RunnersScenario/EN/BiFiX_USDT_Earn_BSC.md

 # Earn USDT in BiFi-X

-In this scenario, you will swap BNB to USDT and start yield farming(Earn) after leveraging at maximum boost in BiFi-X.
+In this scenario, you will start yield farming(Earn) after leveraging at maximum boost in BiFi-X.

 ### Confirm BiFi to be used for service fee in BiFi-X.